 Last week, I discussed options for funding your startup, including self-funding.
 When you self-fund your startup, you maintain control over every aspect of the operation and don’t have to share the profits thrown off by your business, which both create a great incentive for this type of funding.
 Today, I’d like to delve more deeply into investment strategies you can use to build the nest egg you need to get your startup off the ground.
 In this blog post, we’re going to explore six different highly scalable and profitable investment strategies you can use in 2021.
 That way, as you work toward planning your startup you can also start saving to get it started.
 To create a successful business, it’s essential that you invest in the correct type of investments that balance returns and risks so you don’t risk losing your capital.

 Before investing your startup capital in the hopes it will grow, you must consider that risk and return are often inversely related.
 So, the more risk you incur in an investment, the more return you should expect.
-If you have a low risk tolerance, certain of these investment strategies make more sense for you but if you’re willing to accept a bit of risk, your capital will increase a lot.
+If you have a low-risk tolerance, certain of these investment strategies make more sense for you but if you’re willing to accept a bit of risk, your capital will increase a lot faster in a good market.
+Choosing to invest in the correct type of investments for your situation, is the key here.

 Also, consider when you need the money.
 If you’re planning to open your startup within the next year, certain investment strategies, such as funds, make a lot of sense since they’re pretty liquid (meaning you can turn them into cash fast).
 If you’re still early in the planning process, you might consider other investment strategies, such as real estate that offer a good return with relatively low risk but it takes time to get your money back out again.